t0beers/ndlcom/README.md

 ## History

 Developed at DFKI in the iStruct and SeeGrip projects, beginning in 2010.
-To obtain something more profound (presentations, papers) see the [documents](https://git.hb.dfki.de/istruct/documents/blob/master/README.md) repository.
+To obtain something more profound like presentations and papers see the [documents](https://git.hb.dfki.de/istruct/documents/blob/master) repository.

 ## Structure